fossasia/pslab-webapp/README.md

   - [x] logout hook
   - [ ] Page to add a user written script

+- New Frontend based on EmberJS
+  - [x] Home Page
+  - [x] Navbar with bootstrap styling
+  - [x] Links to Sign In, Sign Up pages

 ## Old resources
 This project was moved from another repository, and in order to browse the various issues and PRs, the following links may help